jhajek/Linux-text-book-part-1/Chapter-10/chapter-10.md

     d.  meminfo
 1. SysVinit used the concept of PIDs and PPIDs--what did systemd replace these with?
     a.  proc-groups
-    b.  sys-groups
+    b.  pgroups
     c.  cgroups
     d.  xgroups
 1. The /proc filesystem provides you what? (choose all that apply)
     a.
 Provides you a file based interface to the processes that are running on your system
     b.
 It can be regarded as a control and information center for the kernel
     c.
 Shows up to the second process usage--updated in real time